Densf2/aws-lambda-play/README.md

-simple test for check web page on playwright-core package and headless chromium browser
+simple test for check web page on playwright-core package and headless chromium browser (code tested on runtime version of node.js - 14.x)

 for deployment the code to lambda: